Power Supply for Vacuum Tube Experiments

 The first power transformer converts 120VAC into 6.3VAC/2A, this provides power for tube filaments and the low voltage DC output.
 The transformer's dual primaries are wired in parallel, the dual secondaries are also wired in parallel.

 The DC supply is produced by feeding the 6.3VAC signal into a standard bridge rectifier with a 470uF filter capacitor.
-The DC supply powers the red power LED.
-Note that the DC output rides on a 60 cycle waveform relative to the filament winding, it should only be used for isolated DC devices and is not suitable for low-level audio circuits.
-The filament voltage tends to be higher than 6.3VAC, so a series resistor is included for reducing the voltage.
+The DC supply powers the red power LED and can be used for other DC loads.
+Note that the DC output rides on a 60 cycle waveform relative to the AC filament winding, it should only be used for isolated DC devices and may not be suitable for use with low-level audio circuits if the AC filament line is also used.
+The AC filament voltage tends to be higher than 6.3VAC, so a series resistor is included for reducing the voltage to exactly 6.3VAC.
+The value of this resistor may need to be adjusted to produce 6.3VAC for different filament loads.

 The second transformer is reverse-wired to convert 6.3VAC back to high voltage, this is done to provide isolation from the power mains.
 The second transformer's secondary is switch-selected to run in parallel or series to produce either 120VAC or 240VAC.